tairasoul/bitburner-funny-scripts/README.md

 - Small infection script (src/infect/infect.ts)
     - Infects and gains as much access to all servers it can access, then if you are able to hack it, deploys controller.ts to a server called Controller-Central.
-    - Each controller has its own section of RAM on a server called Controller-Worms, and deploys grow/hack/weaken.ts to said server within it's RAM block.
+    - Each controller has its own section of ram, retrieved from the RamNet service.
+    - The worms, grow/hack/weaken, are deployed to servers within that section of ram.

 - Some general utilities
     - locks.ts (src/general/locks.ts) is just an easier way for me to make sure scripts dont overlap eachother.